 If you find yourself unable to book a place overnight, you should consider staying at the internet cafe.

-What is Internet Cafe in Japan?
+What is an Internet Cafe in Japan?

-In Manga Kissa, you can find private cubicles, which have 1 armchair, or a couch, or a flat to sleep.
+In Manga Kissa, you can find private cubicles with one armchair, a couch, or a flat to sleep in.
 I always choose a small flat because it’s more convenient.

-There are showers (depending on which place, you may need to pay shower fee or not), blanket rental and vending machines for food.
+There are showers (depending on which place, you may need to pay the shower fee or not), blanket rental, and vending machines for food.

-Price: A ‘night pack’ (for 6 to 12 hours) starts at around ¥1500 ($15) and 2500 ($25), depending which type of private cubicles that you choose.
+Price: A night pack (6 to 12 hours) starts at ¥1500 ($15) and 2500 ($25), depending on the type of private cubicles.

 b) Hostels in Japan